An anti-bullying policy should be the net that holds together all of the procedures and practices relating to anti-bullying in your setting.

 This partnership approach ensures that all parties engage with the process and can understand the needs, expectations, concerns and capabilities of each partner, and what they can expect to happen if bullying occurs.

-All individual schools, services or clubs should develop policies that reflect The National Approach to Anti-Bullying for Scotland’s Children and Young People and the wider policy context in Scotland.
+All individual schools, services or clubs should develop policies that reflect Respect for All – The National Approach to Anti-Bullying for Scotland’s Children and Young People and the wider policy context in Scotland.